 Grizzlies' Joakim Noah: Probable with back soreness

-Noah is probable for Saturday's game against the Lakers due to back soreness.
+Noah (back) is listed as probable for Monday's game against the Nuggets.

-Noah has gotten off to a solid start for the Grizzlies this season, totaling 17 points, eight boards, three assists and a steal in 30 minutes across his first two appearances.
-However, he has emerged from Friday's game against the Pelicans with back soreness.
-That said, he'll probably still take the floor.
+Noah continues to battle through back soreness, but he hasn't missed any time as a result of the issue.
+Expect the big man to be out there for Monday's matchup in Denver.

 More News